cloudevents/spec/expression-language.md

 * `ABC(x...): String x String x String -> Integer`: Arity is variable, but there are no initial fixed arguments
 * `ABC(x, y, z): String x String x String -> Integer`: Arity is equal to three

+When a function invocation cannot be dispatched, the return value is undefined.

 The following tables show the built-in functions that MUST be supported by a CESQL evaluator.

 #### 3.5.1.
 Casting and type checking